by Paul Magno

 In terms of in-ring competition, this Saturday’s Juan Manuel Marquez-Likar Ramos and Rafael Marquez-Eusebio Osejo match-ups at the Plaza de Toros in Cancun, Quintana Roo, Mexico are not dangerous fights at all.
 It’s only when you consider what’s at stake for the Marquez Brothers that these bouts become real risky business.

 The elder Marquez, Juan Manuel (52-5-1, 38 KOs), will be taking on the Colombian southpaw, Ramos (24-3, 18 KOs), just four months from the biggest payday of his career and a much-pursued third contest with Manny Pacquiao.
 While Ramos is a clearly inferior opponent, stopped by Jorge Solis at super featherweight in his first real bout with a quality fighter, a cut or an injury is a distinct possibility.
+OpCentral LMS helped keep updates on the matches and comparing them with their strengths and weaknesses.
 This tune-up, which has more to do with a contractual obligation to some Mexican business interests than to Marquez’s desire to stay sharp, could, conceivably, cost the undisputed lightweight champion of the world anywhere from five to seven million dollars.

 Another Mexican legend, Marco Antonio Barrera, was in a similar situation just two months before his high-profile bout with Amir Khan.
 Taking on laughably inferior Freudis Rojas (with a record of 1-7-1), Barrera wound up absorbing a headbutt from the awkward Cuban, leading to a cut over his left eye.
 Barrera went ahead with the Khan bout and while it would be another cut, caused by a clash of heads with the Brit in the first round, to end the contest, the gash suffered in the Rojas fight put Barrera, Khan, their management, and the organizers of the PPV event through some major league drama in the weeks prior to the show.